As crews remove contaminated soil and liquid from Ohio toxic train wreck site, concerns emerge about where it's going | KRDO

 Until Friday, Norfolk Southern had been "solely responsible" for disposing of waste from the train derailment, but waste disposal plans "will be subject to federal EPA review and approval moving forward," Shore said.

-Every aspect of transporting and disposing of the hazardous waste material “from the moment trucks and rail cars are loaded until the waste is safely disposed of” will be closely regulated and overseen by federal, state, and local governments, Shore said at a Sunday news conference.
+Every aspect of transporting and disposing of the hazardous waste "from the moment trucks and rail cars are loaded until the waste is safely disposed of" will be closely regulated and overseen by federal, state, and local governments, Shore said Sunday.

-After speaking to residents in East Palestine, Shore said it’s clear “that everyone wants this contamination gone from the community” and “we owe it to the people of East Palestine to move it out of the community as quickly as possible.”
+After speaking to residents in East Palestine, Shore said "we owe it to the people of East Palestine to move it out of the community as quickly as possible."

 New wells will measure contamination in the groundwater below

-The fiery derailment and subsequent intentional release of vinyl chloride from its cars left East Palestine residents with anxiety about the safety of their air and water as reports of symptoms like rashes and headaches emerged.
+The fiery derailment and subsequent intentional release of vinyl chloride from train cars left East Palestine residents with anxiety about the safety of their air and water.
+Some have reported rashes, headaches, nausea and bloody noses.

-Also, testing of the air inside 578 East Palestine homes has detected no contaminants linked to the derailment, according to the agency.
+And air quality tests inside 578 East Palestine homes detected no contaminants linked to the derailment, the EPA said.

-But as anxiety remains, federal teams are going door-to-door in East Palestine to check in with residents, conduct health surveys and provide informational flyers after President Joe Biden directed the move, a White House official told CNN.
+But residents are still concerned, and federal teams are going door-to-door to conduct health surveys and provide informational flyers after President Joe Biden directed the move, a White House official told CNN.

-Four wells have been installed and up to three more will be drilled this week after the soil under the rails is completely excavated, officials said.
-Fourteen wells in total are planned.
+Four wells have already been installed and up to three more will be drilled this week after the soil under the rails is completely excavated, officials said.

 "These monitoring wells will also support a better understanding of the direction and rate of the ground water flow in the area," DeWine's office said.

-Officials say crews have made good progress clearing the charred remains of the train from crash site in East Palestine.
+As for the wreckage, all rail cars except the 11 held by investigators have been removed from the site of the derailment, Ohio Environmental Protection Agency Director Anne Vogel said Sunday.

-All rail cars, except for 11 held by investigators, have been removed from the site of the derailment, Ohio Environmental Protection Agency Director Anne Vogel said in an update Sunday.
+"This is so critically important to moving on to next steps.
+We can now excavate additional contaminated soil and began installing monitoring wells," Vogel said.

 Derailment was '100% preventable': NTSB official says